garrandall/popular-music-data/tracks/whine-up-kat-deluna-elephant-man.md

 I'm feeling your vibing, I'm riding high, it's exotic And I want you, I want you here
-Pull me closer and closer and hold me tight to your body I wanna feel you, I wanna feel you near (ooh!)
+Pull me closer and closer and hold me tight to your body I wanna feel you, I wanna feel you near (oh!)

 Whine up, whine up, whine up, oye!